jacobleblanc-cs/jacobleblanc-cs/README.md

 ## Hello!
 Here's a little about me...
-- My name is Jacob LeBlanc!
+- My name is Jacob LeBlanc
 - Studied at App State.
 I graduated December, 2024
 - Studied computer science and mathematics (computation concentration).
 - Interested in low-level and systems programming, operating systems, and open source software.